grace-notes/website/contents/topics/walking.md

 ---
+indexTitle: walk, christian
 title: "The Christian Walk"
 pdf: "walking.pdf"
-description: "Walk, The Christian -  The Christian Walk; obedience to the command to \"walk worthy of the calling wherewith you are called\"."
+description: "obedience to the command to \"walk worthy of the calling wherewith you are called\"."
 tableOfContents: true
 template: topic.jade
 ---